-She always keeps dark chocolate (we're talking 70-80% dark) in her pantry to reap the benefits of cacao's antioxidants.
+She always keeps dark chocolate (we're talking 70% to 80% dark) in her pantry to reap the benefits of cacao's antioxidants.
 And because, well, chocolate.

 Tiamo Chianti DOCG Organic ($11)

 Beans are a good source of vegetarian protein, but she'll only eat them when she has the time to soak them overnight.
-This helps them be easier to digest because otherwise, they can cause bloating.
+This makes them easier to digest because otherwise, they can cause bloating.

 Simply Balanced Organic Cannellini Beans Low Sodium ($1)